gracelang/language/spec.md

 2. Base-exponent numerals, always in decimal, which contain a decimal point, or an exponent, or both.
 Grace uses `e` as the exponent indicator.
-Base-exponent numerals may have a minus in front of the exponent.
+Base-exponent numerals may have a minus in front of the _exponent_.
+A decimal point, if present, must not be the first or last character of the numeral

 3. Explicit radix numerals, written as a (decimal) number between 2 and 35 representing the radix, a leading `x`, and a string of digits,